-This is a privacy guide specifically to Facebook.
+This is a privacy guide geared specifically to Facebook.
 It acts as a tutorial around the site and gives you different privacy and security settings.
 It should be your very first step in free Internet security for your Facebook profile.

 This is a well known free Internet security tool.
 It has been included specifically to mention the fact that it has been compromised.
 At this time, and likely in the future, it is not recommended for use.

 This is going to help you encrypt all the notes that you leave in Evernote.
 Just be aware of the fact that it only encrypts your actual content.
 It does not encrypt your title, or your metadata.
-They also have free two-factor authentication to secure your notes further.

-This is a packet sniffer which is trusted by both black and white hat hackers.
+This is a packet sniffer which is trusted by both black hat and white hat hackers.
 It can see and record every bit in packets which are being sent across a network.
-It can also be used to identify malicious traffic, just be aware of the fact that it is not for beginners.
+It can be used to identify malicious traffic, just be aware of the fact that it is not for beginners.

 This tool comes from the people at the Electronic Freedom Foundation.
 Its goal is to look at your web browser and find vulnerabilities, and check out how well you can be fingerprinted online.
 It then helps plug any issues that it finds, and protects you while browsing.

 This is more of a free website than a free Internet security tool.
 It will tell you how well your browser is able to stop online tracking.
 If your browser sucks at it, it will send you to the appropriate tools to disable this tracking.